masteranson/masteranson.github.io/nanophotonics.markdown

 <div align="justify">
 As a graduate student in the
 <a href="https://jyotirmoymandal.com/">Thermal and Optics Group</a> at Princeton University, my first research project was on developing a thin material that can cool itself during the day without any additional energy input.
-Known was daytime radative cooling, this technology is in its early stages, and some recent commericalization efforts have been made by startups like <a href="https://www.skycoolsystems.com/">SkyCool Systems</a> and <a href="https://www.3m.com/3M/en_US/energy-conservation-us/applications/passive-radiative-cooling/">3M</a>.
+Known was daytime radiative cooling, this technology is in its early stages, and some recent commericalization efforts have been made by startups like <a href="https://www.skycoolsystems.com/">SkyCool Systems</a> and <a href="https://www.3m.com/3M/en_US/energy-conservation-us/applications/passive-radiative-cooling/">3M</a>.

 </div>